Core Concepts

 4. Use defines for compile-time branches — the compiler can eliminate dead code paths.

-5. Use includes for shared utility code — noise functions, SDF helpers, colour transforms.
+5. Use includes for shared utility code — noise functions, SDF helpers, color transforms.